Dan represents companies and individuals in high-stakes enforcement, litigation, and compliance matters.

 Dan Petalas brings to the service of his clients nearly 20 years of experience in commercial litigation, white collar and government investigations, and political law.

-In his white collar and government investigations practice, Dan counsels companies, their officers and directors, and other individuals in responding to inquiries and investigations brought by DOJ and other federal and state law enforcement and regulatory agencies.
+In his white collar and investigations practice, Dan counsels companies, their officers and directors, and other individuals in responding to inquiries and investigations conducted by DOJ, the SEC, and other federal and state law enforcement and regulatory agencies.
 He also conducts internal corporate investigations and has provided compliance advice to clients in the United States and abroad.
 A former federal corruption prosecutor, Dan represents clients of both major political parties in recent, high-profile federal criminal and congressional investigations.
 He also regularly advises clients on national security matters involving the Foreign Agents Registration Act (FARA), the Lobbying Disclosure Act (LDA), and the economic sanctions and export controls programs administered by the U.S. Departments of Treasury and Commerce.

 Building on his role as a former general counsel and head of enforcement at the FEC, Dan also guides individuals, companies, trade associations, and other groups through the complex regulation of federal and state political advertising and campaign finance activities, lobbying and pay-to-play restrictions, government ethics, congressional inquiries, and related election and political issues.